Holiday adoption trends and how to choose your pet

 One practical question to ask yourself is whether you or anyone in your household may be allergic to certain types of pets.
 Next, you’ll need to sort out if you can afford the extra expenses of owning a pet.
 If there are children in the home, will the adults be able to manage the increased headcount?
 Are the children old enough to learn how to treat animals with the care and respect they need to avoid any dangerous interactions?

-• Quality pet food, dental care, grooming, and routine medical check-ups are essential
+• Routine care: quality pet food, dental care, grooming, and annual medical check-ups are ongoing, consistent costs that are not expected to decline as your pet ages

-Ideally, the best way to choose a pet for adoption is to foster it first.
+Ideally, see if you can foster the animal you have your eye on before going ahead with adoption.
 If you have your heart set on a holiday surprise for the kids, here's a checklist to consider while searching for the perfect pet that is compatible with your family:

 • Will you be able to provide quality care and time for your pet (for life)?